Skip to main content

 HMRC have a notional offsetting policy that means tax credits recipients who start to live together, or who become single after being part of a couple, but are late reporting the change to HMRC, can reduce the overpayment on their old claim by whatever they would have been entitled to had they made a new claim promptly.
 At present, it appears that HMRC will not allow notional offsetting where the person acted ‘fraudulently’ or where they have had notional offsetting on a previous claim.

 To request notional offsetting, you should contact HMRC’s tax credit helpline to ask for your case to be referred to the tax credits ‘notional offsetting (or notional entitlement)’ team in HMRC.
 From Autumn 2016, HMRC have been actively applying notional offsetting and should be identifying cases where it might apply.
 Originally, in order to access notional offsetting HMRC say that you needed to have made a new tax credit claim (either a joint claim if your previous claim was single or a single claim if the previous claim was joint).
-Now that HMRC state it is no longer possible to make a brand new claim for tax credits, notional offsetting is available even if the new claim for tax credits is not possible, HMRC will ask for information in order to help to calculate what the tax credit entitlement would have been if a claim was possible.
+Notional offsetting is available even if a new claim for tax credits is not possible (because you had to claim universal credit or pension credit instead), HMRC will ask for information in order to help to calculate what the tax credit entitlement would have been if a claim was possible.
 Anyone who thinks notional offsetting should apply should contact HMRC.

 HMRC policy for tax credits is generally not to charge a penalty where the failure to report has resulted from a mistake or misunderstanding.
 If HMRC think you have been negligent in not reporting and you are left with a net overpayment even after notional entitlement has been applied, you may be charged a penalty, against which you can appeal.
 If your failure to report is dishonest, the penalty may well be substantial.